shafrinakterr/shafrinakterr/README.md

 ##

-I'm Shafrin, a passionate frontend developer with a love for developing seamless and common digital experiences.
+ 👋 I'm Shafrin, a passionate frontend developer on a mission to build immersive and user-friendly digital experiences 👨‍💻.With a deep love for web technologies, I specialize in crafting intuitive and responsive user interfaces that leave a lasting impression.
+I thrive on turning ideas into reality through the art of code.

 ### 💼 What I Do